Study Materials Science

 In the future, ever faster chips will require semiconductors based on GaAs, GaN or carbon nanotubes, for example, whose production and diagnostics will lead to constantly new challenges.
 Help us to solve them!

-Structure of the study program
+Structure of the degree program

 Ablauf des Bachelorstudiums